ALPR Policy

 ACS Security (“Company”) operates Automated License Plate Recognition (ALPR) systems in certain public areas to enhance community safety, deter criminal activity, and support law enforcement investigations.

-This ALPR Usage & Privacy Policy describes how ALPR information is collected, accessed, used, shared, and retained.
+This ALPR Usage & Privacy Policy describes how ALPR information is collected, accessed, used, shared, disclosed, and retained.
 It is published in accordance with applicable laws, including the California Civil Code.
 The ALPR Compliance Officer is responsible for implementing this Policy.
+This policy is available to members of the public, in writing upon request to ACS.

 Purpose of ALPR Use